chints-me/DotNetMicroservices/README.md

 # DotNetMicroservices

 In this project I did an introduction on building microservices using .NET 5.
-As the name suggests I built everything completely from start to finish.
+I built everything completely from start to finish.
 However, at a high-level I covered:

 • Building two .NET Microservices using the REST API pattern